 According to the botanical biodiversity survey done towards the end of 2018 and reported done by the botanical specialist early in 2019 (Appendix G1), only one vegetation type, Vaal-Vet Sandy Grassland, occurs on Farm Visserspan No. 40.
-Nonetheless, a small deviation from this occurs in the southwest corner of the farm, where trees of Vachellia karoo (Acacia spp. commonly known as sweet thorn trees) are present.
-The botanical specialist, Dave MacDonald, identified this area as a 'no-go' area.
-The south western corner of the farm was, therefore, excluded from potential land to be considered for placement of Visserspan Solar PV Facility - Project 2's development footprint.
+Nonetheless, a small deviation from this occurs in the southwest corner of the farm (not where Project 3 is located), where trees of Vachellia karoo (Acacia spp. commonly known as sweet thorn trees) are present.
+The botanical specialist, Dave MacDonald, identified this area as a 'no-go' area and it is, therefore, excluded from potential land to be considered for any project's placement.